 He later crossed the English Channel and enjoyed great success in London.
 Later he found himself in Spain playing at the at the court of King Philip IV.
 A nobleman there suggested he travel further afield.
 He went to the Caribbean and the New World.
 He took ill while on this adventure and died at the young age of 34.

-Philipp Stamma (1705-55) was born in Aleppo, Syria but later settled in England.
-He wrote the acclaimed work Essai sur le Jeu des Echecs (Essay on the Game of Chess) in 1737.
+(1705-55) was born in Aleppo, Syria but later settled in England.
+He wrote the acclaimed work Essai sur le Jeu des Echecs (Essay on the Game of Chess)

 While still in Syria, Stamma had been a very strong Shatranj player.
 When he moved to Europe he had to adjust to the rule changes from 1475 that differentiated Western chess from the Arabic version.
-But he did that and become one of the leading players in England.
+He did just that and became the leading player in England.

 The Frenchman Philidor arrived in London in the 1750s and humbled all before him including Stamma.
 Their match in 1747 was a little one-sided but Philidor was about to begin a half century reign of supremacy.